 The perception of UI and its effectiveness is defined by User Experience AKA UX.
 These two terms go hand in hand.
 They represent two sides of the coin.
 Well-made UI makes UX so effective it is essentially a performance by the notes - exactly as it should be.

-You need to make sure that potential customer will understand how’s, what’s and why’s of the page instantly.
+You need to make sure that potential customers will understand how’s, what’s and why’s of the page instantly.
 In order to test out the efficiency of UI, you can play out this scenario:

 You are the user, you are looking for some product.
 For example, You land on a product page.
 What do you see?
 Do you understand what is this place?
 Do you understand how to operate it?
 How to move forward with the purchase or go back to the catalog listing?
 Do you understand the way the product page is organized?

 Navigation is the thing that does not require a reinventing of the wheel.
 Even if you try, that will be an utterly pointless waste of time.
 Because you can’t beat the habit and years of homogenized navigation patterns.
 You just can’t.
 It is the way it is because it works.

 But there is a catch.
 Navigation can be clumsy or confusing at times.

 - Every step must be justified - there must be a reason to do this or that;